pborenstein/pborenstein.com.2019/src/articles/categories.md

 }
 ```

+We can use the
+`makeCategories()` function
-Here's a function that can be used as a callback
+as a callback to
+to `addCollection()`
-to `addCollection()`.
+to create this object.
-It creates a new object.
-Then it iterates over each item
+We iterate over each item
-that has a `category` in its
+that has a `category`
-frontmatter.
-When it finds one,
+property in its
+front matter
-it adds it to the list
+and add it to the list
 for that category:[^explanation]

 [^explanation]:
+    This `if (Array.isArray(categories[category]))`
+    thing is really stupid.
-    What I really want to do is: Push to the array,
+    What I really want to do is: push to the array,
     creating it if it doesn't exist.

 ```js
 makeCategories = function(collection) {